 Acidic Soil- Definition And Causes

 Corrosive soils are those that have a pH value of less than 5.5 for most of the year.
-They are related to a number of toxicities (Aluminum) as well as insufficiencies (Molybdenum) and other plant limiting conditions.
-Numerous of the corrosive soils have a place to Acrisols, Alisols, Podzols, and Dystric subgroups of other soils.
+They are related to a number of toxicities (aluminum) as well as insufficiencies (molybdenum) and other plant-limiting conditions.
+Numerous corrosive soils have a place for acrisols, alisols, podzols, and dystric subgroups of other soils.
 An extraordinary case of corrosive soil is the corrosive sulfate soil (Thionic Fluvisols and Thionic Cambisols).

 Overview